 Thurgood Marshalls most important and most famous undertaking was the Brown vs. Board of Education case in 1954.
-The case was a landmark in which the Supreme Court ruled state laws establishing separate public schools for black and white students as unconstitutional.
-The sixty year buffer period between the Plessy vs. Ferguson case and the Brown vs. Board of Education case saw an increase in negative race relations due to the effects of racial segregation.
-The fundamentals of the concept of “Separate but Equal” were upheld in the constitution under the perception that the facilities for white and black children would be undeniably equal.
-However, it was obvious that the condition of black facilities for education purposes and white facilities were undeniably unequal.
-In 1951, a class action suit was filed against the Board of Education of Topeka, Kansas.
-The plaintiffs which represented Brown included thirteen parents on the behalf of their twenty children.
-They called for an end to policy of racial segregation implemented by the school district.
+The case was a landmark in which the Supreme Court ruled state laws establishing separate public schools for Black and White students as unconstitutional.
+The sixty-year buffer period between the Plessy vs. Ferguson case and the Brown vs. Board of Education case saw an increase in negative race relations due to the effects of racial segregation.
+The fundamentals of the concept of “Separate but Equal” were upheld in the constitution under the perception that the facilities for white and Black children would be undeniably equal.
+However, it was obvious that the condition of Black facilities for education purposes and white facilities were undeniably unequal.
+In 1951, a class-action suit was filed against the Board of Education of Topeka, Kansas.
+The plaintiffs who represented Brown included thirteen parents on behalf of their twenty children.
+They called for an end to the policy of racial segregation implemented by the school district.
 These people had been sought after by members of the NAACP representing Topeka.
 Oliver L. Brown was the named plaintiff, whose name represented the court case.